-6) Organic & Natural Bedding – If you’re going for a truly green nursery, you’ll want to consider adding organic and natural fiber bedding and crib sheets.
-They are manufactured without pesticides and chemicals which can stay in the fibers of the fabric for months.
+6) Organic & Natural Bedding – If you’re going for a truly green nursery, you’ll want to consider adding organic and natural fiber blankets and crib sheets.
 Organic bedding manufacturers typically avoid bleaching and use natural fabric dyes for coloring.
 In addition to the crib sheets, you may want to research organic mattresses and/or co-sleepers.

 7) Organic & Natural Baby Clothing – Your baby is going to be swaddled in clothing for a while, be sure you’re swaddling them with the most natural and chemical-free clothing possible.
 Organic cotton, hemp, and bamboo fabric can all be incredibly soft and comfortable for your baby.

 8) Cleaning Products – Babies can make a lot of messes.
 Be sure that you are cleaning up those messes with gentle cleaning products that aren’t loaded with chemicals.
 Babies put EVERYTHING in their mouth, even your dirtiest shoe or dog toy can become a teething toy for a baby.
 Vinegar can be a great natural cleaner to use around the home and will kill most germs easily.
 Hydrogen peroxide has similar capabilities as bleach without the toxic fumes.
 In fact, you can easily make your own nontoxic, zero-waste cleaning products.
 And if you don’t want to make your own, a variety of eco-friendly cleaners and laundry detergents are on the market.

 Feature image courtesy of Vinoth Chandar